For ISU Extension and Outreach county staff

 - Results Summary for 2017 County Local Foods Resource and Needs Survey (pdf)

-Looking for ISU Extension professionals engaged in local foods?
+Looking for ISU Extension and Outreach professionals engaged in local foods?

 - Visit the FFED staff page to learn more about our team’s areas of support.

 - To find county staff around the state engaging in local food systems, go to a local county extension website and search the staff page for ‘local food coordinator’; if there is not a local food coordinator listed for that county or region, other county staff that may be engaging with local food efforts are horticulture specialists, Master Gardener coordinators, or County Youth Coordinators (CYCs).
-Click here to easily find a county’s extension webpage.
+Find a county’s extension webpage.

 - To locate ISU Extension specialists and resources outside of the FFED Program, check out the following: